-- Always have a concessions shortcut, if available.
+- Always include a concessions shortcut, if available for the topic.

-- Order content by population and usage data.
+- Order content by popularity and usage data.

-- Link to landing pages for key areas, for example, LGBTI equality.
+- Link to landing pages for key areas (eg LGBTI equality).

 - Can be added to a topic page to sit at the top (primary) or bottom (secondary) of the content zone.

-- Should only be added if they relate directly to the topic (for example, a TAFE campaign on the Education topic page).
+- Should only be added if they relate directly to the topic (eg a TAFE campaign on the Education topic page).